Top

 Our site uses a splash page (unless it's a liquor, porn, gambling, adult, tobacco, or a multi-lingual / multinational site).
 (Video)

 Our site's TITLE tag is something like "New Document", "Index" and not the name of your company or other search-engine friendly terms.
-Not something meaningless like "Home."
+It could also be something meaningless like "Home."

 Our site has a sound file automatically play in the background when a web page loads (Video), but we're not a record label or musician.